At-home Dental Care:

 - Why do my gums bleed when I brush?

-Although the smallest amount of blood may not hurt or seem like a big deal, it can indicate a larger problem.
+Although a small amount of blood may not hurt or seem like a big deal, it can indicate a larger problem.

 Bleeding can be caused by inadequate brushing, which leads to the buildup of plaque and tartar.
 Plaque that is not removed will eventually cause the gums to become red, swollen, and/or tender.
 This will eventually lead to concerns such as gum recession, gum disease, and tooth loss.
 In rare cases, bleeding gums might be an indication of more serious health concerns.